When Positive Parenting Doesn’t Work: 5 Missteps to Avoid

 3. Parents Fail to See How Their Personality Informs Parenting Decisions

 Each family member is hardwired with personality traits that affect their social interactions.
 When parents tell me that positive parenting isn’t working, I ask them to revisit the Parent Personality Assessment they take when they begin our online course.
-There are always renewed ‘aha!’ moments when parents are reminded how their own personalities bring out certain behaviors in their kids and informs their discipline decisions.
+There are always renewed ‘aha!’ moments when parents are reminded how their own personalities bring out certain behaviors in their kids and inform their discipline decisions.

 For example, a parent with a more controlling personality might fail to realize how their low tolerance for mess inhibits a child from helping in the kitchen.
-Or a parent with a more lenient personality might fail to see how their apathy to routines negatively impacts a child’s behavior.
+Or, a parent with a more lenient personality might fail to see how their apathy to routines negatively impacts a child’s behavior.

 In order to successfully use Positive Parenting techniques, parents must dig deep and uncover ways their personality might be clashing with their child.

 By gaining self-awareness and understanding what triggers you as a parent, you can approach parenting with a more proactive lens.
 Conversely, if YOU stop doing the things that trigger YOUR CHILDREN–yelling, blaming, arguing, etc.–you’ll be well on your way to creating a peaceful home.

 Note: For Positive Parenting Solutions members, access the Parent Personality Assessment in Session 1 to discover your parent personality and how it can affect discipline decisions.

 4. Parents Spend Too Much Time Reacting

 During my years as a parenting educator, I’ve found when parents come looking for discipline advice, they’re almost always looking for the “what should I do when….”
 RESPONSES:

 What should I do when my child hits?